 Learners are encouraged to drop-in to Student Services to receive impartial, high quality career advice and guidance with the option to book a confidential, one-to-one appointment if required to assist with skills development, employability skills (CV writing, job searching, interview techniques, building a professional network including social media etc.), exploring motivations and longer-term goals.

-We have National Careers Service advisers who will work with you to develop your own individual action plan that can be accessed throughout the year, creating and completing challenging actions to help you make progress towards your career goals.
+We have expert advisers who will work with you to develop your own individual action plan that can be accessed throughout the year, creating and completing challenging actions to help you make progress towards your career goals.

 Contact us on